InfernalWraith/Command-Lists/React/React.md

 ___
+### REST PUT behavior
+REST conventions are a standardized system for designing APIs.
+REST methods are:
+* `GET` - Returns some data from the server, used to load information
+* `POST` - Sends some data to the server, used to store information
+* `PUT` - Updates **ALL** properties of a record - if an existing property isn't received in the update, it's deleted (for some APIs, for others it's not, varies on a case-by-case basis)
+* `PATCH` - Updates **SOME** properties of a record - only those we send in the request
+* `DELETE` - Deletes a record from the server

+One should take care to check how the API they're sending `PUT` requests to behaves.
+Some perform like `PATCH` and replace only the properties that were sent, others remove all properties missing from the request altogether.

+___

 ## Redux
 **Redux** is a `state` management library.
 With **Redux**, rather than maintaining state inside a component, it's extracted into the Redux library.
 It makes creating complex applications easier, and it's not explicitly designed to work with **React**, and is thus used in other libraries, and there are ports of it for other languages as well.